tweag/nickel/doc/manual/merging.md

 ### Usecases

 This property can generaly be used to implement mixins like design.
-You can even write OO like code as well as perform "feature agregation" on records.
+You can even write OO like code as well as perform traits like implementation on records.

 ### Description

+In Nickel, all or a part of the fields of a record can be uninitialized and contain only contracts.
+In this state, they can not be evaluated.
+However, after a merge with another record containing the missing values, the result can be evaluated normaly and contracts will be checked on the seted values.
+Moreover some field of a record can depend on not initialized ones.
+Because of Nickel lazyness while not evaluated, no error will be thrown.
+When evaluating an uninitialized field, Nickel throw a `EmptyMetavalue` error.

+### Example

 ```text
 let Host = {